freenas/freenas-docs/userguide/sharing.rst

 #. **Share name:** enter a name for the share that is useful to you.
    In this example, the share is named *cifs_user1*.

 #.
-Click the button for "Windows (CIFS)".
+Click the button for :guilabel:`Windows (CIFS)`.

 #.
-Click the "Ownership" button.
-To create the user account on the
+Click the :guilabel:`Ownership` button.
+To create the user account
-   %brand% system, type their name into the "User" field and check the "Create User" checkbox.
-This will prompt you to type in and confirm the user's password. **If the user will not be sharing this share with other users**, type their name into the "Group" field and click the box "Create Group".
+   on the %brand% system, type their name into the :guilabel:`User` field and check the :guilabel:`Create User` checkbox.
+The user's password is then entered and confirmed. **If the user will not be sharing this share with other users**, type their name into the :guilabel:`Group` field and click :guilabel:`Create Group`.
-   **If, however, the share will be used by several users**, instead type in a group name and check the "Create Group" box.
+   **If, however, the share will be used by several users**, instead type in a group name and check the :guilabel:`Create Group` box.
 In the example shown in
    :numref:`Figure %s <create_cifs_user_group_fig>`,
    *user1* has been used for both the user and group name, meaning that this share will only be used by *user1*.
-When finished, click "Return" to return to the screen shown in :numref:`Figure %s <create_auth_cifs_share_fig>`.
+When finished, click :guilabel:`Return` to return to the screen shown in :numref:`Figure %s <create_auth_cifs_share_fig>`.

 #.
-Click the "Add" button. **If you forget to do this, the share will
+Click the :guilabel:`Add` button. **If you forget to do this, the
-   not be created**.
-Clicking the "Add" button will add an entry to the "Name" frame with the name that you typed into "Share name".
+   share will not be created**.
+Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

-If you wish to configure multiple authenticated shares, repeat for each user, giving each user their own "Share name" and "Ownership".
-When finished, click the "Next" button twice, then the "Confirm" button to create the shares.
-The Wizard automatically creates a dataset with the correct ownership for each share and starts the CIFS service, so the shares are immediately available.
-The new shares will also be shown in
-:menuselection:`Sharing --> Windows (CIFS)`.
+If you wish to configure multiple authenticated shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
+When finished, click :guilabel:`Next` twice, then :guilabel:`Confirm` to create the shares.
+The Wizard automatically creates a dataset with the correct ownership for each share and starts the CIFS service so the shares are available immediately.
+The new shares are also added to :menuselection:`Sharing --> Windows (CIFS)`.